 Despite the modern controversy over the Three-Fifths Compromise, this agreement wound up being acceptable to the many different parties debating the fate of the nation at the Constitutional Convention of 1787.
-Agreeing to it calmed the anger that existed between the North and South, for a time, and it allowed the delegates to finalize a draft which they could then submit to the states for ratification.
+Agreeing to it calmed the anger that existed between Northern and Southern states, for a time, and it allowed the delegates to finalize a draft which they could then submit to the states for ratification.

 By 1789, the document was made the official rulebook of the United States government, George Washington was elected president, and the world’s newest nation was ready to rock and roll and tell the rest of the world it had officially arrived to the party.

 Ballingrud, Gordon, and Keith L. Dougherty.
 “Coalitional Instability and the Three‐Fifths Compromise.”
 American Journal of Political Science 62.4 (2018): 861-872.

 Delker, N. E. W. (1995).
 The House Three-Fifths Tax Rule: Majority Rule, the Framers’ Intent, and the Judiciary’s Role.
 Dick.
 L. Rev., 100, 341.

 Knupfer, Peter B. The Union As it Is: Constitutional Unionism and Sectional Compromise, 1787-1861.
 Univ of North Carolina Press, 2000.

 Madison, James.
 The constitutional convention: A narrative history from the notes of James Madison.
 Random House Digital, Inc., 2005.

 Ohline, Howard A. “Republicanism and slavery: origins of the three-fifths clause in the United States Constitution.”
 The William and Mary Quarterly: A Magazine of Early American History (1971): 563-584.